nothing4free/nothing4free.github.io/about.md

 Hello, friend.

-My name is Jorge, aka nothing4free.
-I'm a Software Engineering + Cyberesecurity student as well as a passionate hacker who loves to play around with the technology that surrounds us.
+My name is Jorge, aka nothing4free (or n4free for short).
+I'm a Software Engineer with a specialty in Cybersecurity, as well as a passionate hacker who loves to play around with the technology that surrounds us.
 No matter if it's computers, radio devices or any device capable of doing anything; I love testing and putting them to the limit.
 This place is my personal playground where I share my experiences, tools and investigations with the world.

 ### hacking implies innovation, innovation needs hacking.